tommyhuangthu/EvoEF/README.md

 $path/EvoEF --command=ComputeBinding --split=A,BC --pdb=complex.pdb

-user should specify how to split chains into two parts for ComputeBinding.
-Otherwise EvoEF will compute and show the interaction energy between any pair of chains.
+User should specify how to split chains into two parts for "ComputeBinding".
+Otherwise, EvoEF will compute the interaction energy between any pair of chains.

 ## RepairStructure

 $path/EvoEF --command=RepairStructure --pdb=your.pdb --num_of_runs=3

 Running this command will create a new structure model named "your_Repair.pdb" in the current directory.
-The option "--number_of_runs=3" specify the number of repeated times of repairing/optimizing the structure sequentially (default number: 3).
+The option "--number_of_runs" specify the number of repeated times of repairing/optimizing the structure sequentially (default: 3).

 ## BuildMutant